ColumbiaPython/Syllabus/README.md

 Class plan, teaching objects, assignments, textbook, dates, classroom, office hour and more

 This is a non-credit course.
 The only requirement is:
-# You have to make the commitment in Learning, Programming and Sharing.
+### You have to make the commitment in Learning, Programming and Sharing.

+## Object of this course
+1. Build up your resume with python skill
+2. Have your individual data analytics project finished and post in student project showcase server (building in progress)
+3. Can talk about basic statistics, machine learning, natural language processing and deep learning in tech interview
+4. Know how to approach the analytics problem for take-home interview assignment
+4. Teach other students and friends who ever want to learn programming

 ## Class plan
 This would be a 12-week Introduction to Python for data analytics programming course for TC and Columbia students, every Sunday from 1:30 pm to 3:30 pm.
 The first class would be on Sep 23rd.

 More detail:
 1. Sep 23rd 1:30 - 3:30 pm Introduction to Python and Data Exploration